Center for Student Support Services

 The Academic Exploration Program (AEP) helps students with undecided majors and undeclared majors (exploratory students) identify and pursue their academic and professional goals.
 Through a combination of instruction, reflection and exposure, students gain the experience and confidence to declare a major and succeed professionally.
 The key to success in the Academic Exploration Program rests with the student-academic advisor relationship.
 Each student in AEP is assigned an advisor, with whom they will spend time in the classroom and in one-on-one advising within the first semester.
 The award-winning academic advisement in AEP is integrated throughout the AEP curriculum and helps students select the major and career path that is best for them through the lens of whole student development.

-Students experiencing challenges that are causing academic difficulty (poor time management, test anxiety or inadequate test-taking strategies, low reading comprehension, etc.) can meet with an ASC staff member to create a learning improvement plan and to identify strategies to improve their likelihood of academic success.
+Students experiencing challenges that are causing academic difficulty (often related to time management, test-taking strategies, self-regulation and accountability, etc.) can meet with ASC staff members to create a plan and to identify strategies to improve their likelihood of academic success.
 Students are offered an unlimited number of coaching appointments each semester, contingent on staff availability.

 AEP 115: Learning Enhancement Strategies Seminar